segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 {% faqitem Why aren't test events working? %}

-Test events don't send Linked Events, it only sends the test events that come from the source debugger, which is ahead of the event enrichment.
+Test events don't send Linked Events.
+You'll only see test events that come from the source debugger, which is ahead of the event enrichment.

 {% endfaqitem %}